billvb/billvb.github.io/resume.md

 ###### Lead Platform Engineer

-*2017 &mdash; 2019*: Designed and delivered core services for product accelerating scientific research.
+*2017 &mdash; 2019*:
-Work extensively with partners from major tech companies and academia to deliver high-quality, reproducible results.

-Trained software developers, established QA process, and built release and test-harness toolchains.
+Designed, implemented, tested, deployed, and supported the core Gigantum product back-end to enable reproducible data science.
+Developed core services in Python accessible via a GraphQL API deployed in Docker containers to customer machines and AWS cloud resources.

+Managed, mentored, and trained the QA team.
+Designed QA processes and oversaw the development of the Selenium-based automated test harness and its integration into the CI pipeline.

+Built and maintained relationships with key users and partners.
+Advocated for the product at conference, workshops, and seminars.

 ### Johns Hopkins University Applied Physics Lab

 ###### Principal Investigator, Project Manager, and Professional Staff

-*2008 &mdash; 2017*: Researched, developed, and integrated novel technologies into NASA space missions, including for purposes of autonomy/safety, networking, and cyber security.
+*2008 &mdash; 2017*:

-Led software team as Principal Investigator on a product for air traffic control to ensure manned and unmanned aircraft (drones) operate safely together in the national airspace.
-Researched inference engines and corresponding approaches to formal verification, developed high-quality, high-reliability software for the safety-critical environment, and brought the service to operational capacity for air traffic control and flight test managers.
+Led technical team as Principal Investigator on system supporting the safe testing of autonomy algorithms at flight test ranges.
+Researched model-based autonomy engines and corresponding approaches to formal verification, trained team to produce high-quality software, successfully passed all engineering milestones, and built excellent relationship with sponsors.

-Served as a Flight Controller during the launch and commissioning phase of the NASA Van Allen Probes mission.
-Acquired invaluable experience operating high-profile, mission-critical assets and being part of the multi-disciplinary, 24/7 team of engineers, analysts, and controllers.
-Prior to serving in this role, developed software tools in support of the NASA Messenger mission to Mercury.
+Oversaw development of research and Java-based software prototype for sponsored cooperative, multi-agent fault diagnostics and remediation system as Project Manager.
+Managed team of post-docs, contractors, and staff to meet milestones and mature technology toward operational capability.

+Architected, implemented, and supported cross-mission Command and Data Handling (C&DH) spacecraft flight software.
+Developed build process using CMake, Bash, and Linux for deployment onto mission-specific hardware platforms, such as Embedded Linux, RTEMS, and VxWorks.
+Implemented flight software backbone and applications in ANSI C, wrote unit tests, and supported deployment to spacecraft testbeds.

 ### Nextility